Amalfi-Festival/amalfi-festival-org/_programs/_README.md

 ---
+### This is a complete listing of data available to set the parameters of a program.
+### It is unlikely a program will use everything below.
+Remove any items that are not applicable.
-title:
+title: text # REQUIRED.
-to-be-announced: # set to |true| if not yet confirmed.
+to-be-announced: true # OPTIONAL.
+Set to |true| if not yet confirmed.
 Remove the line completely once it is.
 If a program is not supposed to be part of the festival at all, remove it in festival.yaml.
-sessions:
+sessions: # REQUIRED.
+At least one session needs to exist.
-    -   session-name:
+    -   session-name: # OPTIONAL.
-        session-name-cn:
+        session-name-cn: # OPTIONAL.
-        dates:
+        dates: # REQUIRED.
             start:
             end:
-        faculty:
+        faculty: # OPTIONAL.
-            -   Faculty-1
-            -   Faculty-2
-        associate-staff:
-            -   Staff-1
-            -   Staff-2
+            -   person-slug
             # ...
+        associate-staff: # OPTIONAL.
+            -   person-slug
+            # ...
+    # ...
-application:
+application: # REQUIRED.
-    form-url:
+    form-url: URL # REQUIRED.
-    guest-form-url:
+    guest-form-url: URL # OPTIONAL.
+    # The following items may be used to override the festival's application deadlines and fees.
+They should be rarely used.
-    deadline: # OPTIONAL.
+    deadline: 2024-01-01 # OPTIONAL.
 Overrides festival.yaml.
-    extended-deadline: # OPTIONAL.
+    extended-deadline: 2024-04-01 # OPTIONAL.
 Overrides festival.yaml.
-    registration-fee: # OPTIONAL.
+    registration-fee: 100 # OPTIONAL.
 Overrides festival.yaml.
-    deposit: # OPTIONAL.
+    deposit: 100 # OPTIONAL.
 Overrides festival.yaml.
-tuition:
+tuition: # REQUIRED.
     # For most programs with accommodation options
-    meal-plan: # cost
+    meal-plan: 1 # cost
-    hotel-triple: # cost
+    hotel-triple: 1 # cost
-    hotel-double: # cost
+    hotel-double: 1 # cost
-    hostel-triple: # cost
+    hostel-triple: 1 # cost
-    hotel-double-upgrade: # cost
+    hotel-double-upgrade: 1 # cost
-    hotel-single-upgrade: # cost
+    hotel-single-upgrade: 1 # cost
     # For choral tour
-    cost: # cost
+    cost: 1 # cost
-    name: # summary name of what the cost is
+    name: text # summary name of what the cost is
-    description: # details about the cost
+    description: text # details about the cost
-tuition-guests:
+tuition-guests: # OPTIONAL.
+If this item exists, the program will be listed in the guests page.
+Make sure that application.guest-form-url also exists (see above).
-    # The use of |true| means to refer to the participants' tuition for the value
+    # The use of |true| below means to refer to the participants' tuition for the value
-    meal-plan: # |true| or cost
+    meal-plan: 1 # |true| or cost
-    hotel-triple: # |true| or cost
+    hotel-triple: 1 # |true| or cost
-    hotel-double: # |true| or cost
+    hotel-double: 1 # |true| or cost
-    hotel-double-upgrade: # |true| or cost
+    hotel-double-upgrade: 1 # |true| or cost
-    hotel-single-upgrade: # |true| or cost
+    hotel-single-upgrade: 1 # |true| or cost
-cancellation-policy:
-    # Optional override of cancellation policy for a specific program.
+cancellation-policy: # OPTIONAL.
+Override festival's cancellation policy for a specific program.
 This is unusual to have (mostly for choral program), and most programs rely on the cancellation schedule provided in festival.yaml.
     full-refund:
         before-date: 2024-02-15
     processing-fee: